lextm/blog/_posts/2017/2017-2-18-restructuredtext-extension-broken-in-vscode-1-9-0.md

 ---
+description: This post is about why the reStructuredText extension was broken in VS Code 1.9.0.
+excerpt_separator: <!--more-->
 layout: post
-title: "reStructuredText Extension: Broken in VS Code 1.9.0"
-description: "This post is about why the reStructuredText extension was broken in VS Code 1.9.0."
-tags: reStructuredText
 permalink: /restructuredtext-extension-broken-in-vscode-1-9-0-3e01952ad155
-excerpt_separator: <!--more-->
+tags: sphinx visual-studio-code python
+title: 'reStructuredText Extension: Broken in VS Code 1.9.0'
 ---
 A user reported this issue a few days ago that the extension no longer works after VS Code 1.9.0 release, while I was packing up things before my departure from Shanghai to Montreal.
 I could not even debug VS Code at that time.
 <!--more-->